-Assets related to the University's defined benefit pension plan are segregated in a trust and invested in a balanced fund managed by a third-party investment manager.
-The fair value of these assets at June 30, 2011 and 2010 was \$52.9 million and \$41.2 million, respectively.
-The fund is invested in domestic and international equities and fixed income securities using the S&P 500 Index as a benchmark for domestic equities, the MSCI EAFE Index for international equities, and the Barclays Intermediate Government/Credit Bond Index for the fixed income securities.
+Assets related to the University's defined benefit pension plan are segregated in a trust managed by a third-party investment manager.
+The fair value of these assets at June 30, 2012 and 2011 was \$54.4 million and \$52.9 million, respectively.
+The fund is invested through common collective trust funds in domestic and international equities and fixed income securities using the S&P 500 Index as a benchmark for domestic equities, the MSCI EAFE Index for international equities, and the Barclays Intermediate Government/Credit Bond Index for the fixed income securities.
 The specific investment objective is to meet or exceed the investment policy benchmark over the long term.
+Plan investments are determined using NAV per share as a practical expedient for estimated fair value and are classified in the fair value hierarchy as Level 2, as the University can redeem its interest without penalty, generally within 90 days of June 30.

-The long-term investment strategy for pension plan assets is to: meet present and future benefit obligations to all participants and beneficiaries; cover reasonable expenses incurred to provide such benefits, including expenses incurred in the administration of the trust and the plan; provide sufficient liquidity to meet benefit and expense payment requirements on a timely basis; and provide a total return that, over the long term, maximizes the ratio of trust assets to liabilities by maximizing investment return, at an appropriate level of risk.
+The long-term investment strategy for pension plan assets is to meet present and future benefit obligations to all participants and beneficiaries; cover reasonable expenses incurred to provide such benefits, including expenses incurred in the administration of the trust and the plan; provide sufficient liquidity to meet benefit and expense payment requirements on a timely basis; and provide a total return that, over the long term, maximizes the ratio of trust assets to liabilities by maximizing investment return, at an appropriate level of risk.
 The expected return on plan assets is based on a weighted average of the individual expected return for each asset category in the plan's portfolio.
 Expected return comprises inflation plus the real rate of return for each asset class.